Quick Verdict

 Stellar's Mission and Muslim Values

 Stellar was designed to connect people globally to low-cost financial services.
-It's used for remittances from the US to Africa, micropayments, and cross-border trade settlements.
-Providing affordable financial services to underserved communities is consistent with Islamic principles of fairness (adl) and social welfare (maslaha).
+Its protocol supports payments, issued assets and smart-contract transactions.
+Providing affordable financial services to underserved communities is consistent with Islamic principles of fairness (adl) and social welfare (maslaha), but the actual use of any application still matters.

 Technical Simplicity